This post was originally posted February 2015 and was updated in May 2020

 By 1921, doctors discovered rickets could be cured by direct sunlight and cod liver oil.
 Yet they noticed that dark-skin children needed more sunlight to both treat and prevent rickets.

-Soon vitamin D deficiency was found to be at the cause and cure of rickets.
+Soon vitamin D deficiency was found to be at the cause and correcting it the cure of rickets.

 Fortification and a comeback

 The discovery of vitamin D led to its widespread fortification in Europe and the United States in the 1930s and 40s.
 Not only in milk but in soda, custard, bread, cereals, and even beer.
 One advertising for beer said: “if you want to keep sunny energy all winter long drink vitamin D fortified Schlitz beer.”

 In 1931, the United States government established an agency, the Department of Labor, whose main goal was to promote sensible sun exposure to prevent rickets.
 Within a few years of fortification and guidance on sun exposure, rickets was eradicated.

 In the 1950s there was an outbreak of hypercalcemia in England – which included infants with heart problems and elfin faces – which led to the removal of fortification in Great Britain.
 Investigators believed it was due to vitamin D toxicity.
 This ban spread across Europe.

 It is now believed that these infants had a rare disease called Williams syndrome, which produces hypersensitivity to vitamin D. Despite this setback, rickets was thought of as a disease of the past.

 Yet in the 1970s, rickets began to be reported again.
 Health experts believe this had to do with a resurgence of breastfeeding.
 That’s because formula is fortified with vitamin D, but breastmilk is low (15-35IU per liter).
 Out of several hundred children with rickets, many had been long-term breastfeeders.